malaikagalvan/Santander-Customer-Satisfaction-Project/README.md

   * Although certain columns include the name 'num' this does not mean the data is truly numeric in nature.
 For this project, categorical features where selected based on number of unique values (3-9).

 **XGBoost Top Features**
-* The top features XG Boost used for interpreting the dataset.
+* The top features XGBoost used for interpreting the dataset.
 ![Top Features XGBoost](https://github.com/malaikagalvan/Santander-Customer-Satisfaction-Project/blob/main/Images/XGBoost%20-top-20-features.png)
 * **Observation:** var15 was also a top feature for Logistic Regression and Random Forest.